MaGIC-Analytics/Colgate_ONT_16S_analysis/analysis/README.md

 # Analysis directory

-This directory holds all analysis and results files from primary and secondary analysis.
+This directory is split up into primary and secondary analysis.
+Each directory outlines how to execute the analysis or how to find the results.